Hurricane Sandy silences Atlantic City's casinos

-Christie Setliff, an account representative with a company that buses gamblers to Atlantic City from Virginia Beach, Va., was optimistic tourists would be back in town by the weekend.
+Christie Setliff, an account representative with a company that buses gamblers to Atlantic City from Virginia Beach, Va., was optimistic Sandy's impact would be fleeting and tourists would be back in the casinos by the weekend.

 "I'm sure by this Saturday, they'll be open again," said Setliff, who added that she had not been in touch with any Atlantic City officials about conditions in the resort town.

-And as climate change scientists debated whether Sandy was more evidence of strange weather patterns to come, the Ravel casino and hotel website was hopeful the crowds would be back in town for a concert on Nov.
-23.
+And as climate change scientists debated whether Sandy was more evidence of strange weather patterns to come, the Ravel casino and hotel website was hopeful the crowds would be back for a concert on November 23.

 That is when Aerosmith arrives at the Atlantic City casino for a stop in its "Global Warming Tour".

 (Reporting By Richard Cowan and Aruna Viswanatha in Washington and Dave Warner in Atlantic City; Editing by Karey Wutkowski and Andrew Hay)